 Bleeding rooms are also available at West Coast DHB health centres in:

-You can drop off specimens at these facilities for courier to the Grey Base Hospital Laboratory.
+You can drop off specimens at these facilities for courier to the Te Nīkau, Grey Hospital & Health Centre Laboratory.

 Most medical centres require you to drop off your samples in the morning so they can be couriered on the same day.